 Central Valley Health Policy Institute

-Emanuel Alcala, M.A., is a Co-Assistant Director of the Central Valley Health Policy Institute (CVHPI) at Fresno State, where he plays a lead role in developing and designing methodology for research and program evaluation.
-Throughout his tenure with CVHPI, Emanuel has collaborated with local government agencies, researchers, and community members to conduct local and regional research.
+Dr. Emanuel Alcala, PhD, is the Assistant Director of the Central Valley Health Policy Institute (CVHPI) at Fresno State, where he plays a lead role in developing and designing methodology for research and program evaluation.
+Throughout his tenure with CVHPI, Dr. Alcala has collaborated with local government agencies, researchers, and community members to conduct local and regional research.

-Prior to joining CVHPI, Emanuel earned a BA in psychology and an MA in General/Experimental Psychology from California State University, Fresno.
-He is a currently a PhD student in the Department of Public Health at the University of California, Merced, and is a Robert Wood Johnson Health Policy Research Scholar fellow.
+Prior to joining CVHPI, Dr. Alcala earned a BA in psychology and an MA in General/Experimental Psychology from California State University, Fresno.
+He received his PhD in the Department of Public Health at the University of California, Merced, and is a Robert Wood Johnson Health Policy Research Scholar fellow.

 Dr. Alcala's main focus is on conducting place-based research including neighborhood-level social and environmental determinants of health in the San Joaquin Valley.
 He aspires to work toward health equity by conducting research that impacts local and regional policy.